Compression Molding Service for Molded Rubber Parts

 Fluoroelastomer

-FKM rubber, also known as fluorocarbon rubber, is a high-performance material often used in compression molding for applications requiring exceptional chemical resistance and high-temperature performance.
-FKM rubber can withstand temperatures ranging from -40°C to 250°C and offers excellent resistance to oils, fuels, solvents, and aggressive chemicals.
+FKM rubber, also known as fluorocarbon rubber, is a high-performance material often usedfor applications requiring exceptional chemical resistance and high-temperature performance.
+FKM rubber can withstand extreme temperatures and offers excellent resistance to oils, fuels, solvents, and aggressive chemicals.

-In compression molding, FKM rubber is commonly used for seals, gaskets, O-rings, and other components that need to endure harsh conditions.
-FKM rubber’s resilience to high pressures, extreme temperatures, and corrosive substances ensures reliable performance and durability, even in the most demanding environments.
+FKM compression molding is commonly used for seals, gaskets, O-rings, and other components that need to endure harsh conditions.

 FFKM